 Both cosmetic and restorative dental treatments are very similar, however the main difference between the two is that restorative dental treatments are focused on restoring only the function, while cosmetic dental treatments restore both the function and the visual appeal.
 Because of this, cosmetic dental treatments offer many health benefits, including:

 Are you interested in seeing what cosmetic dentistry can offer you?
-For the best cosmetic dentist in Wall, NJ, schedule a consultation with Dr. Anthony Mancino of Comprehensive Dentistry today!
+For the best cosmetic dentist in Wall, NJ, schedule a consultation with Dr. AJ Mancino of Comprehensive Dentistry today!
 Comprehensive Dentistry is also proud to serve residents in Monmouth and Ocean Counties.

 Open Monday – Friday